|

 abundance of.
 As can be seen here, a few replacement parts in the current

-black colour have been used to keep them serviceable. |
+black colour have been used to keep them serviceable.
+These photos were

 |

-More yellow signals.
+More yellow Eagles.
 More

 earlier traffic lights in South Melbourne.
 These are probably from the